ahhninjas/SXSW-2018-Rock-The-Poll/README.md

 Provide a copy of the wireframe and all related material to Jeff for morning coding shift

+Fill in all of the marketing collateral on the website.
+Make the product and it's utility self explanatory.

-Submit entire project Devpost for final review prior to presentation
+Submit entire project to Devpost for final review prior to presentation

+Wednesday 12pm to 1pm: Spend at least one hour working on the presentation of the product.